-"We don't ever, ever let them get into cars."
+"And above all else we don't ever, ever let them get into cars."

 I can hardly believe the Fast & Furious franchise is ten years old and five films deep.
-Fast Five is the latest entry in the car heist movie franchise's increasingly ridiculous series of films.
+Fast Five (aka Fast & Furious 5) is the latest entry in the car heist movie franchise's increasingly ridiculous series of films.
 In fact, the only thing more ridiculous than these films' plotlines and action are the increasingly inconsistent and confusing naming of each film and the revolving door cast of characters.
 Let's take a quick look back.

 The Fast and the Furious—An okay, fun movie with a great title.
 The title is catchy with nice alliteration.
 The film that started it all is essentially a Point Break style cop and criminal heterosexual romance between Vin Diesel and Paul Walker.
 It's popularity is surprising, but not baffling as the fourth film.

-2 Fast 2 Furious—A ridiculous name for a terrible movie with a ludicrous/Ludacris use of the number two.
+2 Fast 2 Furious—A ridiculous name for an even more terrible movie with a ludicrous/Ludacris use of the number two, 2F2F is the least typical of all the entries without most of the franchise's cinematic hallmarks.
 The first sequel shockingly sheds all the original cast and crew save for Walker.
-It's generally agreed that the first sequel of the franchise is also the worst being very poorly received despite coming from Oscar-nominated director John Singleton.
+It's widely accepted that the first sequel is also the generally the worst, being very poorly received despite coming from Oscar-nominated director John Singleton.

-The inclusion of a brawny, beefed, bald, goateed up Dwayne Johnson (aka former WWE professional wrestler The Rock) as the ultra-serious, constantly dripping in sweat DSS Agent Luke Hobbs was a stroke of brilliance.
+The inclusion of a brawny, beefed, bald, goateed up Dwayne Johnson (aka former WWE professional wrestler The Rock) as the ultra-serious, constantly dripping in sweat, DSS Agent Luke Hobbs was a stroke of brilliance.
 Evidently actor/producer Diesel was compelled to cast Johnson after a fan request on Facebook.
 Johnson balances the testosterone triangle now that Dom and Brian, who are for the first time on the same side of the law (the wrong side).

 Johnson looks more like Vin Diesel in the film than the older Diesel does if that makes any sense.
 Johnson and Diesel recreate the homoerotic tension that originated in the original except amped up to eleven.
 Their muscly fight scene is brutally intense and feels like an action movie battle if Stallone and Schwarzeneggerr had squared off cinematically in their prime.
 I half-expected the two whip out a couple rulers and measure themselves right then and there.